 Call TC Foot & Ankle Clinic with Questions!

 Don’t make flip flops your summer shoe of choice.
 Wear them for short periods, such as to the beach, pool or shower, and never wear them on extended walks.
-If you have questions about choosing flip flops with good arch support and other key features, give Twin Cities Foot and Ankle Clinic in Golden Valley and Woodbury, MN a call!
+If you have questions about choosing flip flops with good arch support and other key features, give Twin Cities Foot and Ankle Clinic in Golden Valley and Woodbury, MN a call or message!